That1DireWolf-4746/Lost-Sanctuary-Modpack/README.md

 ### Intended Progression
 - Pre-Nether: Wood to Iron.
 Tier 1 Tinker's materials.
 - Post-Nether: Smeltery unlock.
 Allows crafting and use of Diamond and Netherite tools via TCon smelting/alloying.
 Tier 2 and 3 Tinker's materials.
 Mobs now have increased damage.
 New mobs can spawn in the Overworld.
 - Post-End: Tier 4 Tinker's materials.
 Mobs now have increased speed and health.
-- Post-Wither: Turns any remaining Ruby ore into Fiery Ruby.
-Enderslime islands begin to spawn.
-Tier 4 Tinker's materials.
+- Post-Wither: Ruby can be found in the Nether.
 New mobs can spawn in the Overworld and Nether.
 - Paradise Lost Upper Region: Dragonbone, Surtrum, Electrum, Olvite.
 Tier 5 Tinker's materials.
 Mobs now have increased damage and speed.
 New mobs can spawn in the Overworld.
 - Paradise Lost Lower Region: Dragonsteel.
 High-health dragons have a Boss Damage Cap active, meaning they cannot be oneshot by Hex Railguns.
 Tier 6 Tinker's materials.
 ### Full Modlist